Jared-Godar/codeup_notes/sql/sql_notes.md

     PRIMARY KEY (id)
     );

-- Common to see the primary key named with the name of the table as well, `quote_id` could work for primary key name
+- Common to see the primary key named with the name of the table as well, `quote_id` could work for the primary key name
 - Database table names may be singular instead of plural pr written in ALL CAPS

 ## Relational Database